 The old fortified town of Kotor is on the UNESCO world heritage list.
-We’ve learned that this old town is one of the most well-preserved old towns in Europe and has survived many regimes and natural disasters.
-As you enter the town, you see a plaque with these words inscribed that describe the history and attitude of the town, it’s translation “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.
+We learned that this old town is one of the most well-preserved towns in Europe and has survived many regimes and natural disasters.
+As you enter the old town, you see a plaque with these words inscribed describing the history and attitude of the town.
+Translated version, “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.

 Continue reading “Life inside the walls.”

 We were told that the Kotor Winter “Karneval” has been celebrated now for over a century.
-It’s celebrated each year during the last week of February into March.
-The festivities include a masquerade ball, musical concerts, children’s activities, a parade, traditional costumes & local cuisine.
+It is celebrated at the same time each year each year in February.
+The festivities include a masquerade ball, concerts, children’s activities, a parade, traditional costumes and tastings of local cuisine.

 Continue reading “Winter “Karneval”.”

 We were looking forward to spending a day in Perast as we had seen so many beautiful pictures of this place.